kf4x/api-status/README.md

-# Falcon Application
+# API Status Monitor

+I used the super fast Falcon framework.

-This is a small app that pings apis and checks response
+This is a small app that pings API endpoints and checks response.
+If the response is not 200 then it notifies subscribers via AWS sns.

+Currently you can subscribe to get alerts via email or SMS.

+Meant to be small lightweight. **Yes** the css is not great, but I didnt want to add exernal libs.

 # Overview of Endpoints